Sports Marketing Huddle Podcast Case Study

 Tell help brands better understand why they should be podcasting we put together a podcast that gives even more insight.

-Here is a look at the results we’ve delivered with the Sports Marketing Huddle, a podcast that takes a look at all things marketing in the world of sports.
+Here is a look at the results we’ve delivered with the Sports Marketing Huddle, a podcast that takes a look at the hottest real time sports marketing topics.

 Brian Cristiano, CEO of Bold Worldwide, an NYC based ad agency for sports & lifestyle brands (on right.)